 William C. Wetzel (principal investigator)

 I am a population and community ecologist interested in how biological diversity and environmental variability influence plants and insects in natural and agricultural ecosystems.
 My research links ecological patterns at the scale of populations and communities with processes at the level of individual organisms.
 I do this by drawing on diverse disciplines, including plant chemistry, animal physiology and behavior, and population and community dynamics, and by using mathematical and statistical modeling to link theory, laboratory studies, and field data.
+I am also dedicated to helping students in the biological sciences develop their abilities to think quantitatively about the natural world using the language of math and statistics.
+I do this by teaching two quantitative ecology & evolution courses, one in the Ecology, Evolutionary Biology, and Behavior graduate program and one in the Department of Entomology, and by working to enhance and modernize the quantitative component of biology curricula.

 Andrea Glassmire (postdoctoral fellow)